top of page

 Maintaining the Bed

 I must admit to being a little lazy when cleaning the Lathe bedway.
 When using dry wood you can just blow off the debris with a compressor and off you go again.
 Now and then I will use a Furniture Polish with Beeswax to make everything glide smoothly.
 When I am turning greenwood, I will prespray the bed with WD40 before starting and clean repeat if I'm stopping for more than 20 mins.
 I have metal polishes but the result is the same using Furniture Polish so why go to that expense.
 FYI.
-Please follow manufacturers guidelines for cleaning and don't take my word as gospel.
+Please follow manufacturers guidelines for cleaning your Lathe and don't take my word as gospel.

 Take Away